Nakheel Landscapes: Winning on and off the pitch

-Nakheel Landscapes has tasted glory in the Workers' Cup for the past two seasons – but it's the company's commitment to workers' welfare that deserves the most recognition.
+In January Nakheel Landscapes tasted glory in the Workers' Cup for the third consecutive season, an unprecedented achievement – but it's the company's commitment to workers' welfare that deserves the most recognition.

-Since being hired to work with the Supreme Committee for Delivery & Legacy (SC) four years ago, Nakheel has lifted the Workers' Cup twice – and is aiming for a hat-trick of titles this month having already qualified for the quarter-finals of the seventh edition of the tournament.
+Since being hired to work with the Supreme Committee for Delivery & Legacy (SC) four years ago, Nakheel have dominated the Workers' Cup – their most recent victory coming in front of nearly 10,000 fans against Taleb Group at Al Sadd Stadium.

 While Nakheel is winning on the pitch, it is the company's commitment off the pitch that's setting a positive example for contractors across the country.
 Thanks to close collaboration with the SC, Nakheel has introduced a raft of changes to improve working conditions – changes which highlight Qatar's commitment to workers' rights, not to mention delivering a proud legacy for the 2022 FIFA World Cup™.